validator-labs/validator/README.md

 helm install validator validator/validator -n validator --create-namespace
 ```

+## Sinks
+Validator can be configured to emit updates to various event sinks whenever a `ValidationResult` is created or updated.
+See configuration details below for each supported sink.

+### Slack
+1. Go to https://api.slack.com/apps and click **Create New App**, then select **From scratch**.
+Pick an App Name and Slack Workspace, then click **Create App**.
+2. Go to `OAuth & Permissions` and copy the `Bot User OAuth Token` under the `OAuth Tokens for Your Workspace` section.
+Save it somewhere for later.
+Scroll down to `Scopes` and click **Add an OAuth Scope**.
+Enable the `chat:write` scope for your bot.
+3. Find and/or create a channel in Slack and note its Channel ID (at the very bottom of the model when you view channel details).
+Add the bot you just created to the channel via `View channel details > Integrations > Apps > Add apps`.
+4. Install validator and/or upgrade your validator Helm release, configuring `values.sink` accordingly.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).